Jmuccigr/scripts/README.md

         If no output file is indicated, the output will go to STDOUT.

     Still to do: provide option for one-line-per-cell style.

+- zot2obsidian.sh: Creates note files and then checks for mis-matches in the Obsidian vault for all Zotero entries, skipping files created by the Obsidian-Zotero plugin.

+- zotero_check_tags.sh: checks for mis-matches between tags in Zotero and in the Obsidian vault files created by the Obsidian-Zotero plugin.

 - zotero_s_and_r.js: a javascript that does a search and replace in Zotero, using the Execute JS add-on for FireFox.
 See <https://forums.zotero.org/discussion/7707/1/find-and-replace-on-multiple-items/>.